Peggy535/wellbeing/src/posts/fear-taking-off-once-more.md

 ---
-title: 'Fear - Taking off once more'
+title: 'Fear of flying and how it can be overcome'
 date: '2019-06-01'
 tags: ['Anxiety', 'Phobias', 'Fear', 'Fear of flying']
 ---